microsoft/azure-data-services-go-fast-documentation/markdown/overview-deployment-azuresql.md

 - Deploy the database project to the new Azure SQL Server instance that has been created in your sandbox environment by the deployment process.
 - Run the Post Deployment scripts located at \solution\Database\ADSGoFastDatabase\ADSGoFastDatabase\Scripts\.
 Your newly created database should be the target for these scripts.

-## Configuration
-- Add AAD Group to SQL Server
-- Add MSI Access to ADSGoFast for Azure Functions